gabriel-henriq/Flight-Api-Coodesh-Challenge-/README.md

 - Postman for testing routes and documenting;
 - Pydantic for data models and typing;
 - SQLAlchemy for creating a native way to manipulate databases with Python;
-- JWT for routes that need be authenticated;
 - CORS for domains controls;
-- Docker;
-- Deploy using heroku;
+- Docker for make easy to create and manage deploys;
-- CI/CD using GitHub Actions.
+-

 ## Environment Variables